Delburne

-Delburne /ˈdɛlbərn/ is a village in the central region of Alberta, Canada that is east of Red Deer.
+Delburne /ˈdɛlbərn/ is a village in the central region of Alberta, Canada, approximately 40 km east of Red Deer.

-Named for Delia Mewburn, sister of pioneer physician F.H.
+Delburne is named for Delia Mewburn, sister of pioneer physician F.H.
 Mewburn.
-Delburne is a quaint agricultural community located in the centre of Alberta's scenic Parkland region.
-The village is accentuated by its tree lined streets and murals depicting historical events on the sides of buildings.
-Downtown Delburne maintains a historical charm.
+Delburne is an agricultural community located in the centre of Alberta's parkland region.
+The village has tree lined streets and murals which depict historical events on the sides of buildings.

 Delburne amenities include a nine-hole golf and country club, a campground, several coffee shops/restaurants, and sporting facilities such as a curling rink, hockey rink, baseball diamond and an equestrian centre.
-The village also has a school, library, bank/credit union, post office, laundromat, grocery stores, gas station and other basic services.
+The village also has a school, library, bank/credit union, post office, laundromat, grocery stores, gas station, and other basic services.

-Delburne offers visitors a glance into its past at the Anthony Henday Museum, which offers guided tours.
+Delburne is home to the Anthony Henday Museum, which offers guided tours.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, the Village of Delburne had a population of 919 living in 400 of its 453 total private dwellings, a change of from its 2016 population of 892.
 With a land area of 3.79 km2, it had a population density of in 2021.

 In the 2016 Census of Population conducted by Statistics Canada, the Village of Delburne recorded a population of 892 living in 380 of its 394 total private dwellings, a change from its 2011 population of 830.
 With a land area of 3.98 km2, it had a population density of in 2016.